SahilKumarGeoscience/sahilkumargeoscience.github.io/README.md

 ## Poster and Abstract Information

-**Submitted EGU abstract title:**
-PASTE YOUR EXACT SUBMITTED ABSTRACT TITLE HERE

-**Final poster title:**
+**EGU 2026 submitted abstract and final poster title:**
 Sensitivity of Escarpment Evolution to Lithology and Climate Forcing:
 Forward Landscape Evolution Study from the Swabian Alb

 **Version note:**
-The EGU abstract is the official submitted version.
-After thesis completion, the poster title, structure, figures, and emphasis were refined to better match the final results and presentation.
-Therefore, the submitted abstract and final poster may differ in wording, but they remain connected to the same research direction: future landscape evolution of the Swabian Alb, lithological control of erosion hotspots, climate sensitivity, and long-term geomorphic stability.
+The title of the submitted EGU abstract and the final poster is the same.
+The final poster PDF represents the updated presentation version prepared after thesis completion, figure refinement, and interpretation improvements.
+Therefore, minor differences may exist between the submitted abstract text and the final poster content, but both refer to the same research work and scientific direction.

 ---